AlexDvorak/synthetic-data/README.md

 ```
 H:_GREETING Hello
-R:_SAD Hi.
-BECOUSE:_GREETING
+R:_SAD Hi. _BECAUSE:_GREETING
-R:_NORMAL Hi, how are you?
-BECOUSE:_GREETING
+R:_NORMAL Hi, how are you? _BECAUSE:_GREETING
-R:_HAPPY Hi there! :D BECOUSE:_GREETING
+R:_HAPPY Hi there! :D BECAUSE:_GREETING

 H:_BORED I'm bored
-R:What do you like to do in your free time?
-BECOUSE:_BORED
+R:What do you like to do in your free time? _BECAUSE:_BORED

 H:_PROGRAM_TIME What time is it?
-R:Is one o'clock BECOUSE:_PROGRAM_TIME 01:00
+R:It is one o'clock _BECAUSE:_PROGRAM_TIME 01:00
 ```

 - Get input question.